 Unique visitors: Anyone who is visiting your site for the first time.

-Visits: How many times your site was visited even if it’s not the first time.
+Visits: How many visits your site received, even if it’s not the first time.

 Unique Page Views: The number of unique or individual pages a visitor viewed.